WebDevBernard/Twitter-Purple/README.md

 ## About

-- Login to this app and tweet, comment, like or delete a tweet.
-I made this website to practice React Redux and Context, React with TypeScript, Tailwind CSS, and Firebase Auth.
+- A Twitter clone made in React and Tailwind CSS.
+Users can login with Firebase, and tweet, comment, like or delete a tweet.
+I made this website to practice things I learned in React tutorials, including React Redux and Context, and React with TypeScript.

 ## Tech Stack